St. Aubyn’s School is a co-educational independent school for 530 children aged 3 to 13.

 In the Lent Term, registered applicants are invited to attend a day of activities, which will include assessment in Mathematics, English and reading.
 To gain entry, applicants must satisfy the assessment criteria, showing the potential to be able to cope with the School’s rigorous academic curriculum and meet the requirements for a Senior School in the future.
 In addition, applicants must also receive a satisfactory reference from their current school.

-The School offers limited bursary assisted places to eligible applicants entering the School at 7+.
+The School offers limited assisted assisted places to eligible applicants entering the School at 7+.

 11+ ENTRY (YEAR 7)